-Alpine reports, and Aon had reported, directly to our compensation committee and not to management, although Aon had met, and Alpine meets, with management for purposes of gathering information for its analyses and recommendations.
-Our compensation committee assessed the independence of each of Aon and Alpine consistent with Nasdaq listing standards and concluded that neither engagement raised or raises any conflict of interest.
+Alpine reports directly to our compensation committee and not to management, although Alpine meets with management for purposes of gathering information for its analyses and recommendations.
+Our compensation committee assessed the independence of Alpine consistent with Nasdaq listing standards and concluded that neither engagement raised or raises any conflict of interest.